th7mo/th7mo.com/git-commit.md

 - `test: ` for adding or fixing tests.
 - `bump: ` for incrementing version numbers of dependencies.

-The [commitlint](https://github.com/conventional-changelog/commitlint) project explains this in more detail.
+The [commitlint](https://github.com/conventional-changelog/commitlint) project explains this convention in more detail.

+> [!IMPORTANT]
-It is important to not create to many prefixes because too many categories defeat the purpose if categorizing commits.
+> It is important to not create to many prefixes because too many categories defeat the purpose if categorizing commits.

 ## Reverting commits